dfinity/portal/docs/developer-docs/setup/react-quickstart.md

 By default, the frontend template `dfx` uses for new projects includes a template `index.js` file and `webpack.config.js` file.
 The `index.js` file is used to import an agent located in the `src/declarations/my_project_frontend` directory, which will be generated when the command `dfx deploy` is run.

-The generated code for this agent, stored in the `src/declarations/my_project_frontend/index.js` file will use the following default content:
+The generated code for this agent, stored in the `src/declarations/my_project_frontend/index.js` file, will use the following default content:

 ```javascript
 import { Actor, HttpAgent } from "@dfinity/agent";